jboss-developer/jboss-picketlink-quickstarts/picketlink-authentication-facebook/README.md

 ### Configure the Facebook system-properties by Manually Editing the Server Configuration File

-1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+1. If it is running, stop the JBoss Enterprise Application Platform 6 or WildFly Server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
 3. Open the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
 4. Add the following XML, right after </extensions>.
 Be sure to replace  `YOUR_CLIENT_ID`, `YOUR_CLIENT_SECRET_CODE`, and `YOUR_RETURN_URL` with the values provided when you registered as a Facebook developer.